supriyaPN/House-Price-Prediction-ML/README.md

-# House-Price-Prediction-ML
+# House-Price-Prediction-
-Machine Learning project using Linear Regression, Decision Tree and KNN.
+ project using Linear Regression, Decision Tree and KNN.